6mile/tvpo/README.md

 ### Definition

-Who or what will be the focus of your offensive activities?
+Who or what is the focus of the offensive activities

 ### Description